at Katy Trail State Park

 The trail’s 26 trailheads typically provide parking and restrooms while some also provide water fountains; plan ahead since water is turned off and flush restrooms are closed Nov.
 1 through March 31.

 As the son of the founder of Edward Jones, Edward D. “Ted” Jones Jr. spearheaded the St. Louis-based financial services firm’s expansion from the 1950s through the 1980s by opening one-broker offices serving investors in small communities.
-All the while, Ted maintained his lifelong love of nature, living in rural Callaway County, Mo., with his wife, Pat.
+All the while, Ted maintained his lifelong love of nature, living in rural Callaway County, Missouri, with his wife, Pat.

 Ted became interested in “rails-to-trails” projects after a bike ride on a converted Wisconsin railroad trail, and he began lobbying the Missouri legislature to use land abandoned by the Missouri-Kansas-Texas (MKT) Railroad (known as the Katy) for a similar project.
 He and Pat donated $2.2 million to help purchase the rail corridor and turn it into the longest continuous hiking and bicycling trail in the country.